kanishka-linux/hlspy/README.md

 		--wait-for-cookie (Do not quit till desired cookie_id obtained)

 		--print-request (print resource requested by webpage on terminal)

+		--select-request= (print only request with particular substring on terminal)

 		--print-cookies (print cookies on terminal)